 See also: "Black Hearts in White Coats," Freedom Magazine, Church of Scientology, http://www.freedommag.org/ english/vol36i1/page11b.htm, accessed June 8, 2004.
 (Note: Remove space from URL.)

 Tulane fully embraced the work of Heath and in 1985 awarded him an honorary Doctor of Science degree and created an endowed chair in his honor.
 In 2004, the occupant of the Robert G. Heath Chair of Psychiatry/Neurology was Dr. Daniel K. Winstead.
 Tulane further extended its tribute to Heath by establishing the Heath Endowed Lectureship in Psychiatry and Neurology in 1993.
 Heath died September 21, 1999 in St. Petersburg, Florida, at 84.
+In 2018, an objection was finally voiced against Tulane's continuing tribute to Heath and his legacy.
 For further information about Heath's mind control experiments at Tulane, see Valerie Wolf's 1995 interview and the additional links there.
 Reference

 Tulane Medicine, Winter, 1999, p.
 29.